How to Plan a Conference Agenda (Free Templates for Word)

 The guidelines below will help you come up with a clear, concise, and well-organized conference agenda:

 Some logistical elements of the conference itself may prove challenging to account for or need to be altered during the event.
-Considering these variables in advance in planning the conference is crucial to help prevent difficulties during the execution stage.
+Considering these variables in advance is crucial to preventing difficulties during the execution stage.
 You will want to develop a timeline for your agenda by considering the different logistics involved and allotting sufficient time for each agenda item.

 To achieve this, consider the following questions when planning your agenda: